SteelCodeTeam/Metallics-Arts/README.md

 - We need to do a really hard refactor.
 - Add some entities like special zombies, specials archers, they must use allomancy or feruchemy.
 - Maybe, implements new structures with loot from the mod.
-- New kind of allomantic beacons whith his respective powers.
+- New kind of allomantic beacons with his respective powers.

 <br>